ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ W = nC_V(T_1 - T_2) $$

-In an adiabatic process we can find the work done by a gas to be equal to the number of moles of the gas, multipled by the molar heat capacity at constant volume multiplied byh the change in temperature from two states, $$ \Delta T $$.
+In an adiabatic process we can find the work done by a gas to be equal to the number of moles of the gas, multiplied by the molar heat capacity at constant volume multiplied by the change in temperature from two states, $$ \Delta T $$.
 Note that temperature should be in Kelvin.

 > $$ W = \frac{C_V}{R}(p_1V_1 - p_2V_2) $$